SMenigat/cypress-mailhog/README.md

 #### mhGetMailsBySender( from, limit=50, options={timeout=defaultCommandTimeout} )

-Yields an array of all mails with given sender.
+Fetches all mails from MailHog and yields an array of all mails with given sender.
 This retries automatically until mails are found (or until timeout is reached).

 ```JavaScript
 cy